Liyubov/pyTrAns/README.md

 (work in progress)

 # Credits
-While preparing this software some other open packages were used, which are acknoledged in notebooks and code.
+While preparing this software some other open packages were used, which are acknoledged in notebooks and code (under the MIT license).
 (work in progress)